 When you seek and solicit input from your team about company policies and practices, you will find yourself having real, intelligent conversations about improving your operation from the inside out.

-This approach and management style empowers employees and may even help you discover a diamond-in-the rough, future leader amongst your employees.
+This approach and management style empower employees and may even help you discover a diamond-in-the rough, future leader among your employees.
 This is especially helpful if you’re starting an agribusiness executive search any time soon!

 Collaborative management style shares similar cons to the democratic style.
 When you solely solicit feedback from your team, you lose the opportunity to make quick, important decisions on your own.
 It’s all about balance!